 This bag is best suited for travelers who go off the beaten path with their carry-ons and need something lightweight that can handle rutted dirt roads or gravel parking lots — but it will take a bit of extra maneuvering to keep it upright!
 Because of its smaller internal capacity, this bag is best for lighter packers, as a complement to a checked bag, or for shorter trips.

-At $230, the Osprey Ozone Wheeled 22 sits in about the middle of the price range for a carry-on.
+At $230, the Ozone Wheeled 22 sits in about the middle of the price range for a carry-on.
 It's not as cheap as the Rockland Melbourne 20, which can often be found as low as $40 online, but nowhere near the $500 price tag of the Briggs and Riley Baseline Domestic.
 However, for what you get, we'd prefer the $339 Eagle Creek Tarmac AWD Carry-On, as it is more versatile and has more traveler friendly features.
 The one bonus to purchasing an Osprey carry-on is that it is backed by their lifetime warranty.

 We've tested the convertible version of this bag in previous reviews, and thought we'd give the regular version a try this time.
-In the end, we weren't really excited with either of them.
-Osprey is known for making great packs, and we loved the Osprey Atmos 65 AG and Osprey Xenith 75 for the men and the Osprey Aura AG 50 and Osprey Ariel AG 55 for the women, but when it comes to luggage, approaching it with a backpack mindset doesn't seem to be working.
-This bag is really a stripped down version of the convertible model, which fills a small and unique niche.
+In the end, we weren't excited about either of them.
+Osprey is known for making great packs, and we loved the Osprey Atmos 65 AG and Osprey Xenith 75 for the men and the Osprey Aura AG 65 and Osprey Ariel AG 65 for the women, but when it comes to luggage, approaching it with a backpack mindset doesn't seem to be working.
+This bag is a stripped down version of the convertible model, which fills a small and unique niche.
 If you are planning on "backpacking" around Asia for a month, then you'll probably still want a real backpack.
 And most other trips people take, be it a business/work trip or a beach vacation, will usually only require a traditional carry-on bag.
 But for those people needing the flexibility of a convertible bag, whether it's for a short hike with their luggage or hopping on a subway system in a large city, we'd still recommend the Osprey Ozone Convertible 22.
 For regular luggage needs, competitors like Eagle Creek impressed us more with their Tarmac series.

 OutdoorGearLab Member Reviews